 Summary of audit findings

-12. The ANAO is responsible for the audit of the financial statements of all the Australian Government entities.
-For the 2009–10 financial year, the Auditor-General and senior staff delegated to issue audit opinions issued 255 audit opinions (unqualified opinions); no qualified audit opinions; and two reports containing Other Legal and Regulatory Requirements.
-This result is consistent with the trend over recent years that have seen the issue of unqualified auditors' reports for the large majority of entities.
+11. The ANAO is responsible for the audits of the financial statements of all the Australian Government entities.
+For the 2010–11 financial year, the Auditor-General and senior staff delegated to issue audit reports issued 254 audit reports (unmodified audit opinions); no modified audit reports; five reports included an emphasis of matter2 and 48 reports contained a reference to other legal and regulatory requirements.3

 Consolidated Financial Statements

-13. The Consolidated Financial Statements (CFS) that present the consolidated whole-of-government financial results inclusive of all Australian Government controlled entities, as well as the general government sector (GGS) financial report was signed by the Minister for Finance and Deregulation on 29 November 2010.
+13. The Consolidated Financial Statements that presents the consolidated whole-of-government financial results inclusive of all Australian Government controlled entities, as well as the General Government Sector financial report, was signed by the Minister for Finance and Deregulation (Finance Minister) on 30 November 2011.

-16. The auditor's report on the 2009–10 CFS was issued on 30 November 2010 and expressed the opinion that the statements give a true and fair view of the Australian Government's and the General Government Sector's financial position as at 30 June 2010 and their financial performance and cash flows for the year then ended.
+16. The auditor’s report on the 2010–11 Consolidated Financial Statements was also issued on 30 November 2011 and expressed the opinion that the statements give a true and fair view of the Australian Government’s and the General Government Sector’s financial position as at 30 June 2011 and their financial performance and cash flows for the year then ended.

 Entity financial statements

-17. There was a reduction in the number and significance of issues arising from the final phase of the 2009–10 financial statements audits of individual entities.
-The number of significant and moderate audit findings decreased from 69 in 2008–09 to 49 in 2009–10, a reduction of almost 30 per cent.
-This is consistent with the trend in relation to the results of our audits in recent years.
-Issues that are common across a number of entities that were identified in the final audit phase were in respect of: controls in entities' IT environments, such as user access and the segregation of duties; asset management processes including accounting for assets under construction, asset stock-takes and the integrity of asset registers; and business system processing controls.
-These issues are consistent with our audit findings in previous years.
+17. There was a reduction in the number and significance of issues arising from the final phase of the 2010–11 financial statement audits of individual entities.
+The number of significant and moderate audit findings decreased from 50 in 2009–10 to 36 in 2010–11, a reduction of some 28 per cent.
+This is consistent with the trend in relation to the results of our audits in recent years, which has seen a significant reduction in the number of significant and moderate audit issues.
+Issues that are common across a number of entities that were identified in the final audit phase as requiring attention by entities were in respect of: support for a range of provisions relating to payments to the States and Territories in accordance with the provisions of the Federal Financial Relations Act 2009; controls in entities’ IT environments, such as user access and the segregation of duties; asset management processes including accounting for assets under construction, asset stocktakes and the integrity of asset registers; and business system processing controls.
+These issues are generally consistent with our audit findings in previous years.

 18. Generally, our audits also found that entities have made good progress in addressing and resolving, where possible, issues identified during the interim audit phase.

-19. The ANAO continues to include an assessment of compliance in relation to annual appropriations, special appropriations, annotated appropriations, special accounts and the investment of public moneys in its financial statement audits.
-Consistent with the results over the last three years, our 2009–10 audits found a high level of compliance in these areas.
+19. The ANAO continues to include an assessment of compliance in relation to annual appropriations, special appropriations, special accounts and the investment of public moneys in its financial statement audits.
+There continues to be a high level of compliance in most of these areas.
+However, as mentioned above, the auditor’s report on the financial statements of a large number of agencies mentioned a risk of breaches of section 83 of the Constitution.

 Future audit coverage